 An initial spill report will come in the first instance to Forth and Tay Navigation Service (FTNS).
-The information received must be passed immediately to the Port Manager / Harbour Master.
-The Port Manager / Harbour Master will do his best to confirm the incident details and determine the level of clean-up operation necessary and the requirement as to whether to activate the Port of Dundee operations response team.
+The information received must be passed immediately to the Port Manager / Harbour Master / Marine Manager.
+The Port Manager / Harbour Master / Marine Manager will do their best to confirm the incident details and determine the level of clean-up operation necessary and the requirement as to whether to activate the Port of Dundee operations response team.
 All calls and decisions made must be recorded and an oil spill report form raised (Section 9).
 An initial response for Tier 1 incidents will be within 30 minutes.